 Pike Sit Ups

-> Perform three chin-ups, six ring dips and nine pike sit-ups.
-You will do as many sets and repetitions as you can in a 10-minute time frame.
+Perform three chin-ups, six ring dips, and nine pike sit-ups.
+You will do as many sets and repetitions as possible in a 10-minute time frame.
 You have to pace yourself but try to keep moving.
 Make it metabolic and get a great upper body and core workout.

-> Until next time.
+Until next time.

 For your equipment-free workout program that will strengthen and tone your entire body, check out the Bodyweight Blender program here!